-Lake Austin real estate is the most desirable piece of real estate in Austin, Texas because it offers the homeowners a chance to live near this picturesque lake.
+Lake Austin real estate is the most desirable real estate in Austin, Texas because it offers the homeowners a chance to live near this picturesque lake.
 In addition, there are a number of recreational facilities including amusement centers and in neighboring restaurants.
-Water activities around this area include fishing and swimming.
-This 22 mile stretched lake is truly the finest residential home in Austin, Texas.
+Water activities around this area include boating, fishing and swimming.
+This 22 mile stretch of lake truly offers the finest residential real estate in Austin, Texas.

-Located on the western side of Lake Austin, Lake Austin Real Estate presents the finest real estate houses in wooded shores of Lake Austin.
+Located on the western side of Lake Austin, Lake Austin Real Estate presents the finest real estate in the wooded shores of Lake Austin.

 The lake is long and narrow, easily confused with a long-winding river.
 It stretches for 21 miles from Lake Travis.
 The two lakes separate at the Mansfield Dam.
 Lake Austin has a consistently cool water temperature, a factor caused by the fact that the Mansfield Dam empties water from Lake Travis to Lake Austin.
 This makes the lakes water favorable for the summer season.
 The lakes narrow shape makes it popular for water sports, and it is, in fact, common to see water skaters having a good time throughout the seasons.